Canon T3i vs Nikon P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T3i and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the P900 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3i and P900 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Nikon P900 Manual.

 So what is the bottom line?
 Is the Canon T3i better than the Nikon P900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.